vicinityh2020/vicinity-agent/README.md

 ### How agent processes the consumption of local object property (in this VICINITY node)

 This is the description of process performed by Agent, when there is request for local property consumption.
-Adapters of local node do not use this endpoints.
+Adapters of local node do not implement this endpoints.
 This endpoints serve as the access to Adapter object properties.

 To read local object property value, the Agent implements the endpoint:
 ```